Job Posting Tips

-Due to collective agreement provisions, regular positions in the BCGEU and BCNU must be posted for a minimum of 14 days.
+Regular positions in the BCGEU and BCNU must be posted for a minimum of 14 days.
 This gives applicants enough time to view and respond to the posting.
-If you are posting in the summer or close to a holiday, you may need to post for longer than usual to attract enough applicants.
+If you're posting in the summer or close to a holiday, you may need to post for longer than usual to attract enough applicants.

 Before you start recruiting, define the size of your search area.
 Think about where qualified applicants are most likely to be and decide how broad or narrow you want the search to be.

 - Would this be a good development opportunity for existing staff?

 - Are there likely to be qualified in-service applicants?